 This course is the second part of a sequence of two courses that constitute the graduation capstone project.
-This course aims to execute what was presented in CPIT-498 - the student's present two reports and two presentations of graduation project.
-The courses topics cover detail design, coding, testing, and implementation of the project.
+This course aims to execute what was presented in CPIT-498 - the students present two reports and two presentations of the graduation project.
+The courses topics cover detail design, coding, testing, and project implementation.